LABORA-INF-UFG/PlugFest-O-RAN-2024/docs/faq.md

       In integrating the Near-RT RIC with the Non-RT RIC, it is necessary to inform the Non-RT RIC of the address of the A1 service to the Near-RT RIC that will be connected.
 The Policy Management Service was modified to locate and connect to the A1 Mediator's address, facilitating seamless communication and integration between the Near-RT and Non-RT RIC components.
 This modification ensures that policy management can effectively coordinate across the RIC layers.
    </p>

-**5. Are the VesCollector, Kafka, Prometheus-Blackbox-Exporter, InfluxDB, Chronograf, and InfluxDB-Connector all vanilla components of the SMO?
-Is there anything outside of what comes with the SMO, and is this all we need❓**
+**5. Are the VesCollector, Kafka, Prometheus-Blackbox-Exporter, InfluxDB, Chronograf, and InfluxDB-Connector all vanilla components of the SMO❓ Is there anything outside of what comes with the SMO, and is this all we need❓**
    <p align="justify">
       The SMO components from O-RAN SC are deprecated, with the latest version being 0.1.0.
 They do not support all types of messages defined by the VES API.
-Additionally, the SMO from ONAP is large, complex, and challenging to integrate with vespamgr of the Near-RT RIC from O-RAN SC.
+Additionally, the SMO from ONAP is large, complex, and challenging to integrate with the VespaMgr of the Near-RT RIC from O-RAN SC.
-To address these limitations, we developed our own VesCollector and InfluxDBConnector, following the patterns of the SMO from O-RAN.
+To overcome these limitations, we developed our own VesCollector and InfluxDBConnector, following the patterns of the SMO from O-RAN.
 This customized approach allows us to meet our specific requirements more effectively.
 Alongside these components, we use Kafka (as a data river), Prometheus-Blackbox-Exporter, InfluxDB (as a data lake), and Chronograf.
 They are essential for our operational needs.
 If this set of components suffices, a tailored recipe or an override YAML with these components can be created to streamline deployment and integration.
    </p>